-Over the assessment period, the DPC region experienced slight decrease in home ownership rates, falling from 69.7 percent to 67 percent.
-As a result, the region matches the state average.
-Caswell County home ownership rates have decreased slightly over the decade from 79.4 percent &lt;sup>25 http://www.consumerlaw.org to 75.2 percent.
-Likewise, North Carolina experienced a decrease from 69.4 percent to 68.1 percent.
+Over the assessment period, the DPC region experienced decrease in Danville and an increase in Pittsylvania County home ownership rates.
+Caswell County home ownership rates have decreased slightly over the decade from 79.4 percent to 75.2 percent.
+Likewise, North Carolina experienced a decrease from 69.4 percent to 67.8 percent.

+Startup Firms

-Startup Firms Description of Indicator Start-up firms are defined as newly created business and/or industries within the past year.
-Data was obtained from the Danville Office of Economic Development which reports annually on start-up firms.
+Start-up firms are defined as newly created businesses and/or industries within the past year.
+Data was obtained from the Danville Office of Economic Development, which reports annually on start-up firms.
 The following graph denotes the growth in the region's industries as a function of the entire state's new growth.
 Source: Virginia Department of Employment Statistics.

-Why are the number of new start-ups important?
+Why is the number of new start-ups important?

 The number of new start-up firms reflects growth of the market in the region.
-Development of new firms remains particularly important within the region given current downsizing from previously dominate industries (tobacco, textile, etc).
+Developments of new firms' remains particularly important within the region given current downsizing from previously dominate industries (tobacco, textile, etc.).
 Increasing the number of new firms displays the innovative fervor within the region, which is likely to remain an influential part of the region becoming economically competitive.